revolist/revogrid-docs/blog/top-5-react-datagrid-libraries-2026.md

 ### 3. How large can the data get?

-If your users work with thousands or millions of rows, virtualization and server-side data handling matter more than spreadsheet cosmetics.
+If your users work with thousands or millions of rows, virtualization and server-side data handling matter more than workbook-style UI.

 This is where grid-first tools such as RevoGrid and AG Grid often make more sense than workbook-first components.